basmaashouur/reading-tracker/README.md

 ![reading-tracker](imgs/RC.png)

-An app to track control what you read.
+An app to track & control what you read.
-It allows you to add everything you read with their tags, track them and add a time to read each of them.
+It allows you to add everything you read with their tags, track them and add a time for reading each of them.

 - Compatible with Python **3+**.